Joxit/docker-kosmtik/README.md

 In order to fill this database, you can use [openfirmware/osm2pgsql](https://hub.docker.com/r/openfirmware/osm2pgsql/).
 You can download a continent or country on [geofabrik.de](http://download.geofabrik.de/) or the whole planet on [planet.osm.org](http://planet.osm.org/).

+**Warning**: in the case of a connection to a database on the host computer, you should not use 127.0.0.1 in your style/localconfig but your private IP.
+In a docker 127.0.0.1 corresponds to the container itself and not to your computer (unless you used --net host).

 #### Project

 To run a Carto project (or `.yml`, `.yaml`):